Posted on 2 Comments

 Types of Conformal Coating

-Some coatings can be applied manually using a brushing method however this requires an experienced hand.
-Dipping is a very common application method which is also performed manually or by a machine but is limited to slow-curing chemicals.
+Some coatings can be applied manually using a brushing method; however, this requires an experienced hand.
+Dipping is a very common application method, performed manually or by a machine but is limited to slow-curing chemicals.

-Lastly, a robotic coating can be used for all coatings with proper tooling if you have the provided equipment or use a conformal coating company.
+Lastly, robotic-applied coatings can be used for all coatings with proper tooling if you have the provided equipment or use a conformal coating company.

 • Smooth glossy finish.